 Many smokers know of the signs that hotels look for when determining if a guest smoked.
 Thus, they look for clever ways to hide their smoking.
 Such methods include smoking in the bathroom with the fan on; smoking out the window; and smoking into a damp piece of cloth.
 Although this may have worked for a while, hotels are now catching on.
 This is because many hotels are turning to advanced technology so they can identify guests who have smoked inside.

 Multiple Built-In Sensors: Look for devices that have multiple sensors onboard as this is the most cost-effective option.
-The most advanced environmental sensors are capable of detecting smoke, vapor, particulate matter, and volatile organic compounds (VOCs) all in one piece of hardware.
+The most advanced air quality sensors are capable of detecting smoke, vapor, particulate matter, and volatile organic compounds (VOCs) all in one piece of hardware.
 They are often referred to as “smart sensors.”

 Cloud-Based Platform Integration: Look for a sensor that can be directly integrated into your existing security architecture and remote management system.
 This helps security teams respond to smoking incidents quickly.

 Tamper-Proof: Look for sensors that detect tampering and deliver discreet alerts to the appropriate incident response team.
 This prevents replacement costs and other costs associated with unit loss.